cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 * Name the wiki whatever you wish.
 * You definitely want ACL enabled.
 * The `Superuser` **must be a valid LDAP user**.
+They will be the only one with access to the Dokuwiki admin panel by default.
-* The `Real Name` and `E-Mail` fields will not be taken into account at all, and will be replaced with what you entered in LAM (LDAP).
+* The `Real Name` and `E-Mail` and `Password` fields will not be taken into account at all, and will be replaced with what you entered in LAM (LDAP).
-* The password must be the one for the LDAP user you entered above.
 * Set the ACL level to suit your needs.
 * Allowing users to register themselves is counterproductive, unless you don't mind your wiki being a free-for-all.
+LDAP users will automatically have access.

+Below it will ask you to pick a license for your wiki, study up if you wish, then make your pick and save.
+Dokuwiki is now ready: sign in and go to `:8081/doku.php?id=wiki:welcome` to start using your wiki!

 <================================ HERE